ChangHChen/run_python_local/README.md

 ### Options

 - `--port`: Port to run the SSE server on (default: 3001)
-- `--mount`: Virtual path prefix for file access (default: /working)
-- `--path`: Local filesystem path that will be mapped to the mount point (default: a temp directory)
+- `--mount`: Mount binding in Docker-style format `localPath:mountPoint` (default: temp directory:/working)
 - `--venv`: Path to an existing Python virtual environment to use (default: uses system Python)

 ## Using with PydanticAI